 “Prenatal vitamins can give you that extra assurance that you’re getting an adequate amount of vitamins and minerals that help make you healthy,” says certified nurse midwife Shellie Hawk, CNM.

-They’re specially formulated with safe doses of key nutrients that pregnant women need.
+They’re specially formulated with safe doses of key nutrients that pregnant people need.
 “With certain vitamins, you don’t want to overdose, so taking it in the form of a prenatal helps you make sure you’re staying in the safe range,” she says.
 “Should you need extra iron or folic acid, your healthcare provider will counsel you about that.”

 When do you start taking prenatal vitamins?